lizhanhui/elastic-stream/docs/sbp.md

 The frame is simple, so the detailed description is omitted.

 ### UPDATE_STREAMS
-The UPDATE_STREAMS frame(opcode=0x3003) updates a batch of streams to PM.
+The UPDATE_STREAMS frame(opcode=0x3003) updates a batch of streams to PD.
 The frame is similar to the CREATE_STREAMS frame

 **Request Frame:**
 ```